Should I Buy Term or Permanent Life Insurance?

 How to choose between term and permanent life insurance

-Term policies are a great option if you need coverage and are seeking the most affordable premiums.
+First and foremost, term policies are a great option if you need coverage and are seeking the most affordable premiums.
 You should also consider a term policy if you need coverage for a specific period of time: such as when paying off a mortgage, putting kids through college, shouldering costs for a wedding, or replacing income.

 In sum: term vs. whole life insurance